 - The student must meet with the instructor if the student feels there was a procedural error.
 If the instructor is no longer employed by Ohio State ATI, the student should contact the appropriate division chair.

-- If the instructor agrees that an error was made, the instructor will initiate a "grade change request," which must be approved by the division chair and Ohio State ATI's Associate Director.
+- If the instructor agrees that an error was made, the instructor will initiate a "grade change request," which must be approved by Ohio State ATI's Assistant Director.

 - If the instructor does not agree that a procedural error was made, the student may meet with the division chair to discuss the grade and grading procedure.
 The chair has 30 days to review the request and respond to the student.

-- If the chair's resolution is not satisfactory, the student may submit a written statement to Ohio State ATI's Associate Director describing the grade problem and the process to gain resolution.
-The Associate Director will determine if the grade grievance is due to grading procedures.
+- If the chair's resolution is not satisfactory, the student may submit a written statement to Ohio State ATI's Assistant Director describing the grade problem and the process to gain resolution.
+The Assistant Director will determine if the grade grievance is due to grading procedures.

 - If the committee finds a procedural error occurred, and the instructor agrees, a "grade change request" is submitted as described above.
 If the instructor does not agree, the reasons for declining the committee's findings are submitted to the committee for additional review.
 If the committee reaffirms its original findings, it may authorize a "grade change request" to be initiated by the division chair.